Bishop ousted as PGA of America president

 “Today, all I have left is my PGA membership and that will always mean the world to me,” Bishop said.

-In decided to oust Bishop, the board said the remarks were inconsistent with the association’s policies.
+In deciding to oust Bishop, the board said the remarks were inconsistent with the association’s policies.

 “The PGA of America understands the enormous responsibility it has to lead this great game and to enrich lives in our society through golf,” PGA chief executive Pete Bevacqua said in a statement.
 “We must demand of ourselves that we make golf both welcoming and inclusive to all who want to experience it, and everyone at the PGA of America must lead by example.”